How to Be Sustainable on Earth Day

 1. Plant a tree or start a community garden.

 Trees are great for the environment (they sequester and store carbon dioxide), and they remind you of the importance of nature and greenery.
-Not to mention, trees and gardens are beautiful to look at and care after!
+Not to mention, trees and gardens are beautiful to look at and care for!
 Getting the community engaged in the environment will make them more conscious of the importance of sustainability.

-2. Pick up trash around your neighborhood, school, or work, and dispose of it properly.
+2. Pick up trash around your neighborhood, school, or work and dispose of it properly.

 Littering is bad for humans and bad for the environment.
 Most food waste includes plastic, which is not biodegradable.
 Be sure to compost and recycle trash properly.
 Not sure what can and can’t be recycled?
 Here’s a guide.